Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: Monotone comparative statics

 \subsection{Monotone comparative statics for the dual set order}

-Let us now define more formally our MCS result.
+Let us now define more rigorously our MCS result.
 In order to be coherent with convex analysis, we will state the properties of exchangeability and submodularity for convex functions.
-Let $\psi,\psi'$ two convex, proper, closed, lsc functions on $\mathbb{R}^n$.
+Let $\psi,\psi'$ be two convex, proper, closed, lower semicontinuous functions on $\mathbb{R}^\mathcal{Z}$.
+We first introduce a partial order between $\psi$ and $\psi'$ called the Q-order as follows: